 The concept of accounting information systems refers to all accounting procedures designed and implemented to ensure that transactions are properly recorded, processed, and disclosed.
-This course will use the case method of instruction to assist student skill development in evaluation and construction of accounting systems through application of the systems approach.
-Basic systems concepts and computer resources will be addressed concurrently with BA 320.
-Students may not receive credit for both AC 320 and BA 320.
-Prerequisites: AC 206, BA 224.
+This course will use the case method of instruction to assist student skill development in evaluation and construction of accounting systems.
+This course also provides comprehensive understanding and practical application skills of Intuit's Quickbooks software.
+Prerequisites: G-BA 130, and AC 206 concurrently.
 (Spring)

-AC 437 Auditing
+AC 437 Principles of Auditing

 The following topics are included in this course: theory and application of the following concepts: materiality, risk, internal control evaluation, and audit evidence (analytical and substantive).
 Students will learn to evaluate the risk of financial statement assertions and choose appropriate audit procedures.
 This course concentrates on auditing standards generally accepted in the United States as issued by the AICPA auditing standards board and PCOAB.
 Other items include financial statement fraud, independence, legal liability, and ethical responsibilities.
-Prerequisites: AC 306, 315, and 320.
+Concurrent: AC 306 and AC 320.
 (Spring, odd years)